yasserebrahimi/MarketDataSystem/README.md

 ---

 ## 14. License

-(Adjust this section to match your actual choice.)

 > This project is intended as a **learning and interview demonstration** repository.
 > You are free to read, study, and adapt the approaches described here.